James Gunn: Personal life

 Gunn married actress Jenna Fischer on October 7, 2000.
 After seven years of marriage, Gunn and Fischer announced their separation in a joint statement on September 5, 2007, divorcing in 2008.
 The two remained friends.
 In 2010, Fischer persuaded Gunn to cast Rainn Wilson, her co-star on The Office, in Gunn's film Super.

 Gunn has been in a relationship with actress Jennifer Holland since 2015.
 In February 2022, Holland and Gunn became engaged, and were married at the end of September 2022.

+He has a dog named Ozu, adopted from a shelter in 2022.
+Gunn has regularly shared photos of the dog and promoted the hashtag #AdoptDontShop.
+For that reason as well as his CGI work on Guardians of the Galaxy Vol. 3, PETA declared Gunn to be their 2023 Person of the Year.
+Ozu served as the inspiration for the redesigned, CGI-animated Krypto the Superdog in Gunn's 2025 adaptation of Superman.

-Gunn was raised in a Catholic family and has mentioned how prayer continues to play an important role in his life, but has also said that he is "in some ways, anti-religion".
+Gunn was raised in a Catholic family and has mentioned how prayer continues to play an important role in his life, but has also said that he is, "in some ways, anti-religion".